About SAFE Horse Rescue

 2) Our horses are your horses

 Accountability means more to us than just financial transparency.
-We also believe that we owe our supporters as much information as they care to read about the horses that we rescue together.
+We also believe that we owe our supporters as much information as they want about the horses that we rescue together.
 Take a look around the SAFE website and you’ll find that we do more than just list our available horses with a picture or two.
 From the day a horse arrives at SAFE to the day it’s adopted, we share regular updates on its progress, including photos and videos.
 By the time a SAFE horse is offered for adoption, we’ve created a sort of history to share with SAFE supporters and potential adopters alike.
 A lot of our horses end up with fans and followers of their own, people who might not be able to adopt a horse but feel they’ve really gotten to know ours.
 And it doesn’t stop when a SAFE horse is adopted.
 We do yearly follow-up visits with our adopted horses and when we share an update or a photo of a former SAFE horse, it’s like getting good news from an old friend.

 3) We rescue responsibly